Praveen1098/Visual_Odometry/README.md

-# Visual-Inertial-Odometry
+# Visual Odometry Implementation
-In this project we implement the pipeline for Visual Odometry (VO) from scratch on the Oxford dataset given, and compare it with the implementation using OpenCV built-in functions.
+In this project, we implement a Visual Odometry (VO) pipeline from scratch and compare it with the an implementation utilizing OpenCV built-in functions on the Oxford dataset.

 ## DEPENDENCIES: